sharma-archit/Verilog-Projects/sequenceDetector/README.md

 # Sequence Detector

-This is a design of a sequence detector that can detect the sequence "10X01".
+Part 1 of this lab is creating a sequence detector that can detect the sequence "10X01" in any string of bits.